mayooresan/Android-TamilUtil/README.md

 ﻿Android-TamilUtil
 =================

-This library can be used to convert Unicode string to Bamini or TSCII.
+This library can be used to convert Unicode string to Bamini, Anjal, TAB, TAM and TSCII.

 Steps to use this library.